kellykochanski/rescal-snow/README.md

  - Time-dependent cohesion (snow sintering)
  - Avalanches of loose grains

-Rescal-snow also contains tools for data management and analysis, including:
+Rescal-snow is also designed for robust, reproducible science, and contains tools for high-performance computing, data management, and data analysis, including:
- - Variable levels of run-time analysis

  - Workflow tools for generating and running many simulations in parallel

-We hope that this model will be useful to researchers in snow science, geomorphology, and polar climate.
+ - A python-based workflow that manages data and analysis at runtime

 ## 2. Getting started <a name="starting"></a>